 The next morning, Lawrence woke up late for work.
 He had a ten o’clock meeting at one of his client’s office to present a marketing strategy for a new product launch.
 He didn’t get to brew his coffee before he left like he always did every morning.

 It was a quick shower followed by rapid dressing skills, and out of the house, he left.
 At the basement parking, he roared his Hyundai motorbike, his laptop bag clinging to his back.
-The bike’s indicator showed low fuel and he had to stop at the Total petrol station.
+The bike’s indicator showed low fuel, he had to stop at the Total petrol station.

 On making the bend towards the main road, he felt his phone ring but didn’t pick up.
 It was one of his rules, never to distract himself as he rode.
 A minute later, he was at the petrol station.